 - 4.1 When writing textbooks, publishers have to ensure that the content and information provided in the materials should be correct, complete, up-to-date, objective and impartial.
 The source and the date of the information should be provided as appropriate.
 The information in the illustrations and images should avoid showing the brand names of commercial items unless they are necessary. - 4.2 Except for the single URL of the publisher's website, no other URLs or QR codes should be included in the printed textbooks.
 Publishers are required to clearly declare in the "Preface" or "Editor's Notes" that the learning and teaching resources on the publisher's website have not been reviewed by the EDB. - 4.3 Publishers may provide self-developed supplementary learning materials or the web links to the learning and teaching resources developed by the third party on the publishers' websites.
 Publishers may also provide their websites' URLs in the Teacher's Book for teachers' reference to facilitate lesson preparation or design of learning and teaching activities.
 Publishers should be accountable for the learning and teaching resources they provide. - 4.4 The maps included in the textbooks should be accurate and only contain essential information suitable for student learning.
-Reference should be made to the requirements and standard maps of the Ministry of Natural Resources of the People's Republic of China for all maps of China included in the textbooks. - 4.5 It is mandatory for the publishers to ensure that all proof-reading work, including that for language, punctuation, information, illustration, pagination, etc., is completed and the textbooks are error-free before submitting them for review. - 4.6 Publishers should review the textbook content from time to time.
-When necessary, publishers can make amendments to the printed textbook content in the form of corrigenda with the EDB's consent.
-The EDB may also require publishers to make amendments when needs arise. - 4.7 Publishers should clear all copyright issues of the textbooks as appropriate. - 4.8 Expiration of the copyright on the textbook materials is not accepted as a reason for publishers to apply for textbook "revision" or "reprint with minor amendments".
+Reference should be made to the requirements and standard maps of the Ministry of Natural Resources of the People's Republic of China for all maps of China included in the textbooks, and wherever appropriate, the respective map review numbers and dates of reference should be quoted.
+Textbook publishers should also follow strictly the instructions in "公開地圖內容表示規範" issued by the Ministry of Natural Resources.